 When all the prints were finished Jason started to put his copies into the large manila envelope that came with the photo paper.

 “Wait!
 Don’t put those in that manila envelope.
 Let me get you a portfolio that will protect them better.”
 Mr. Hunter went into the storage closet and returned with a professional looking black portfolio that had a carrying strap, and was the right size for his poster prints.
 He gave it to Jason.

 “Wow.
 Thank you, Mr. Hunter.”

 “You’re very welcome, Mr. Phillips.”
 Mr. Hunter smiled as Jason put all but one of the prints into the portfolio and closed the Velcro clasps.
-Jason wrote ‘Charlie Phillips’ in large letter with a black marker on the manila envelope, his name, address, and phone number in the upper left corner, and put the other print into the envelope.
+Jason wrote ‘Charlie Phillips’ in large letters with a black marker on the manila envelope, his own name, address, and phone number in the upper left corner, and put the other print into the envelope.
 He saw that Mr. Hunter looked curiously at what he’d just done.

 “Jason, I’d like it if you’d tell that story when you show your poster in class today.
 Is that okay with you?”

 “Sure.
 I think it’s a cool story.
 And I’ll bet it’ll blow Mr. Phillips’ socks off when he sees that I remembered and left a copy of the poster for him.
 Oh, yeah, should I leave my class copy with you now?”

 “Yes, I think that’s a good idea.
 I have a folder for it.”